mathLab/BladeX/README.md

 ## Dependencies and installation
 **BladeX** requires `numpy`, `scipy`, `matplotlib`, `sphinx` (for the documentation), and `nose` (for the local test).
 They can be easily installed using `pip`.
-**BladeX** is compatible with Python 2.7 and Python 3.6.
+**BladeX** is compatible with Python 3.6.
 Moreover, some of the modules require `OCC` to be installed for the `.iges` or `.stl` CAD generation.
 This requirement cannot be satisfied through `pip`, but the precompiled binaries are available on `conda` using the command:

 ```bash
 conda install -c conda-forge pythonocc-core=7.4.0